gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+3.1.0
+ - Included a new damage handling on chatcards (thanks to Durak)

+v.
 3.0.1
  - Update internal databases
  - Add ES functionality to hide compendiums option - now ES hides DE and FR compendiums,